Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 weight: 75
 ---

-MAnage the consumption units you want to monetize.
+Manage the consumption units you want to monetize.

 ## Objectives